Jebearssica/LeetCode/README.md

 ## Plan

-an exercise a day(by Tag), after 10 exercises change the tag.
+an exercise a day(by Tag), after 10 exercises change the tag and PR the dev branch.

 Keep writing notes after every exercise